KhadeejaTap/bubble/README.md

 # Bubble

 **Bubble** is a simple web-based productivity app that helps you manage focus sessions and track tasks.
-This project was created to gain experience with PHP.
+This project was created to gain experience with PHP and other technologies.
 ## Features

 * **Focus Timer**